circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 Published orbs can be found on our [Orb Registry](https://circleci.com/orbs/registry/), or you can [author your own]()!

-An orb is identified by its _slug_ which contains the _namespace_ and _orb name_.
-A namespace is a unique identifier referring to the organization authoring a set of orbs.
-The orb name will be followed be an `@` symbol and a [semantic version](https://semver.org/) string, identifying which version of the orb is being used.

-Example orb slug: `<namespace>/<orb-name>@1.2.3`

 ## Why use Orbs?

 Orbs provide parameterizable configuration elements that can greatly simplify your configuration.
 To illustrate this, the following example shows how we may typically test a Node.js application by defining a job ourselves with the required steps for testing our application, versus using the `test` job provided by the [`circleci/node`](https://circleci.com/orbs/registry/orb/circleci/node) orb.